-Supreme Court clears way for Tennessee to execute murderer of girl
+Supreme Court clears way for Tennessee to execute murderer

 (Reuters) - The U.S. Supreme Court on Thursday denied a last-ditch petition seeking to halt the execution by Tennessee of a man convicted of the 1985 rape and murder of a 7-year-old girl he was babysitting.

-The decision clears the path for the lethal injection and came just hours before the state was set to put to death Billy Irick, 59, at 7 p.m.
+The decision cleared the path for the lethal injection and came just hours before the state was scheduled to put to death Billy Irick, 59, at 7 p.m.
 CDT (0000 GMT) at the Riverbend Maximum Security Institution in Nashville.
 The execution would be the first in the state since 2009 and the 15th this year in the United States.

-Lawyers for Irick, who has spent more than three decades on death row, said he has suffered from psychosis for his entire life and putting him to death would violate legal norms barring the execution of people with severe mental disorders or disabilities.
+Lawyers for Irick, who has been on death row more than three decades, said he has suffered from psychosis for his entire life and putting him to death would violate legal norms barring the execution of people with severe mental disorders or disabilities.

 He was convicted of raping and strangling Paula Dyer in Knoxville.
 Irick had been a boarder in the home where the girl lived with her mother, stepfather and siblings.

-Irick’s lawyers have argued for nearly 20 years that his original counsel, who no longer represents him, failed at his murder trial to present a long history of violent and psychotic behavior, which included Irick being institutionalized as a child.
+Irick’s lawyers have argued for nearly 20 years that his original counsel, who no longer represents him, failed at his murder trial to present a history of violent and psychotic behavior, which included Irick being institutionalized as a child.

-“Irick has a lifelong severe mental illness which manifested in early childhood and was present before and during the offense for which he was convicted, the rape and murder of ...
-Paula Dyer,” they wrote in their Supreme Court filing submitted earlier this week.

-Tennessee state prosecutors have said Irick knew what he was doing was wrong, is competent to be executed and did not properly raise the mental illness claim in state court.
+Tennessee state prosecutors have said Irick knew what he was doing was wrong and is competent to be executed.

-“There is no general trend in banning executions for those with severe mental illness,” they wrote in their Supreme Court filing.

-Irick and other death row inmates are also challenging the state’s lethal injection mix, which contains the sedative midazolam, a Valium-like drug used in troubled lethal injections in other states.
+Irick and other death row inmates are part of a separate lawsuit that seeks to block Tennessee’s lethal injection mix, which contains the sedative midazolam.
+The valium-like drug has been used in executions in other states, a few of which were botched.

-Lawyers contend it does not achieve the level of unconsciousness required for surgery and is unsuitable for lethal injections, where other drugs are used to cause cardiac arrest.
+Midazolam does not achieve the level of unconsciousness required for surgery and is unsuitable for lethal injections, lawyers for the inmates have argued.
+Irick’s lawyers said his execution should be halted to give an appeals court time to render a decision on that matter.

-Executions in Tennessee have been put on hold for years due in large part to lawsuits from death row inmates over the drug mix and death chamber protocols.
+In the only dissenting vote, Supreme Court Justice Sonia Sotomayor said that if midazolam does not work, an inmate could suffer harm in violation of constitutional protections against cruel and unusual punishments.

+“If the law permits this execution to go forward in spite of the horrific final minutes that Irick may well experience, then we have stopped being a civilized nation and accepted barbarism,” she wrote.

 Reporting by Jon Herskovitz; Editing by Diane Craft and Jonathan Oatis